lucacarniato/capstone-project/README.md

 ![Tab3](figures/Fig4.jpg)

 [Table 3.
 Train set summary after feature dropping and data cleaning]

 ## Methodology

 ### Exploratory Data Analysis

 For each feature, the records in the train set were grouped by the target value (0/1) to assess if the means group values were significantly different (t-test with a p-value <0.05).
 It was found that the mean group values were different, except for the month feature.
-For this reason, the month was dropped (Figure 2).
-This result was unexpected because severe accidents with personal injuries were expected to occur more frequently in fall or winter when the wheater conditions can be worse.
+For this reason, the month feature was dropped (Figure 2).
+This result was unexpected because severe accidents with personal injuries were expected to occur more frequently in fall or winter, when the wheater conditions can be worse.

 ![Fig2](figures/Fig5.jpg)
 [Figure 2.
 Bar chart for month feature grouped by severity code]